metatensor/metatensor/docs/src/atomistic/outputs/non_conservative.rst

 Non-conservative forces
 ^^^^^^^^^^^^^^^^^^^^^^^

 Non-conservative forces are forces that are not calculated as the negative gradient of the potential energy.
+These are generally faster than forces computed from the potential energy by backpropagation.
+However, these predictions must be used with care, see https://arxiv.org/abs/2412.11569.

 In metatensor atomistic models, they are associated with the ``"non_conservative_forces"`` key in the model outputs,